GabrielcitoHub/safe-repeat-function/readme.md

-# Versions v1.2 or later require runLater to work, if runLater is not found it will give an error.

 # Safe Repeat (repeat function that doesnt crashes your game)

-Schedules a function to run after a specified amount of ticks or when a predicate function returns true.
+Repeats the amount of times specified by the repeats argument.

+# Versions v1.2 or later require runLater to work.
+You can download runLater at: https://github.com/Manuel-3/figura-scripts/tree/main/src/runLater once downloaded and setup you would be ready to use this script withouth annoying errors.

 ## How to use